RiverMamba: A State Space Model for Global River Discharge and Flood Forecasting: Baselines

 \subsection{LSTM}

-To ensure fair comparison and benchmarking, we adopted the same LSTM architecture as described in \citesupp{Google_nature}.
+We adopted the same LSTM architecture as described in \cite{Google_nature}.
 The model follows an encoder–decoder structure, where the encoder is a bi-directional “hindcast” LSTM that processes historical input data, and the decoder is a uni-directional “forecast” LSTM that generates predictions over a 7-day forecast horizon based on forecast inputs.
-We used the same dataset, train–test split, and normalization strategies as in the RiverMamba model.
-To remain consistent with \citesupp{Google_nature}, we trained the model only at locations with available gauge observations—specifically the 3366 GRDC stations (see Sec.~\ref{sec:Appendix_GRDC_data}) rather than using a global training setup.
+To ensure fair comparison and benchmarking, we used the same input data (i.e., we include GloFAS reanalysis and exclude IMERG and nowcasting data for LSTM), train–test split, and normalization strategies as in the RiverMamba model.
+To remain consistent with \cite{Google_nature}, we trained the model only at locations with available gauge observations, specifically the 3366 GRDC stations (see Sec.~\ref{sec:Appendix_GRDC_data}) rather than using a global training setup.
+Thus for LSTM, we do not include any spatial connections and space filling curves are not used in combination with the LSTM baseline.

 The model leverages both dynamic and static inputs.
 For the hindcast LSTM, we used a 14-day sequence of dynamic inputs including CPC precipitation, GloFAS reanalysis, and ERA5-Land reanalysis data.
 At each time step, static attributes derived from the LISFLOOD model are embedded and concatenated with the dynamic inputs.
 For the forecast LSTM, we used ECMWF HRES forecasts as dynamic inputs over the 7-day horizon, with the static attributes concatenated in the same manner.

-To connect the encoder and decoder, we employed a “state” layer consisting of two transfer networks: a linear cell-state transfer network and a nonlinear hidden-state transfer network (a fully connected layer with hyperbolic tangent activation).
+To connect the encoder and decoder, we employed a “state” layer consisting of two transfer networks (\colorh{\url{https://neuralhydrology.github.io/}}): a linear cell-state transfer network and a nonlinear hidden-state transfer network (a fully connected layer with hyperbolic tangent activation).
 A linear output head is applied at each forecast step to predict streamflow, and the model is trained using the mean squared error (MSE) loss.
-Unlike \citesupp{Google_nature}, we focus on deterministic prediction, so we do not implement a probabilistic output head or probabilistic loss function.
+Unlike \cite{Google_nature}, we focus on deterministic prediction, so we do not implement a probabilistic output head or probabilistic loss function.
 In total, the model has 834,421 parameters.

+In \cite{Google_nature}, an input sequence length of 365 days was used.
+This is because the model in \cite{Google_nature} has to simulate the states (i.e., soil moisture) and current runoff from the meteorological forcing input.
+In our experiments, since the states and the streamflow already integrate the meteorological signal of the past, we trained the LSTM model using a range of input sequence lengths from 4 to 90 days.
+We observed only marginal performance gains beyond a certain point, and identified 14 days as an optimal input sequence length.